shahrk/ItemStockTracker/README.md

 `python3 GUI.py`

-Build executable
+### Build executable

+To build the executable, you need to have pyinstaller installed which can be done using `pip install pyinstaller`.
+Navigate to `ItemStockTracker` folder and run the below commands based on the operating system you are running.

-For windows
+For Windows

-`pyinstaller  --name "ItemStockTracker"  --distpath ./build/dist --workpath ./build/build --clean -w -p ".\code" --add-data ".\code\data\plus.gif;.\data\"  --add-data ".\code\data\tracker.txt;.\data\" --hidden-import "plyer.platforms.win.notification" --noconfirm ./code/GUI.py`
+`pyinstaller --distpath ./build/dist --workpath ./build/build --noconfirm ./ItemStockTracker.spec`

 For Mac

-`pyinstaller  --name "ItemStockTracker"  --distpath ./build/distMac --workpath ./build/buildMac --clean -w -p "./code" --add-data "./code/data/plus.gif:./data/"  --add-data "./code/data/tracker.txt:./data/"  --noconfirm ./code/GUI.py`
+`pyinstaller  --distpath ./build/dist --workpath ./build/build --noconfirm ./ItemStockTrackerMac.spec`

+The executable will be found in the folder</br>
+`ItemStockTracker/build/dist/ItemStockTracker/ItemStockTracker.exe` for windows</br>
+`ItemStockTracker/build/dist/ItemStockTrackerMac/ItemStockTrackerMac.exe` for windows

 ### Usage